Board Advisory

 What are board directors' responsibilities under the EU AI Act?

-Under the EU AI Act, boards of organisations deploying high-risk AI systems carry oversight and accountability responsibilities.
-Directors are expected to understand the nature of AI systems in use, ensure appropriate governance structures exist, and take accountability for material AI risks.
-The Act does not require directors to be technical experts — but it does require them to exercise informed oversight.
-Boards that cannot articulate their AI governance position are exposed to regulatory, reputational and personal liability risk.
+Boards of organisations deploying high-risk AI systems carry documented oversight and accountability obligations under the EU AI Act.
+Directors are expected to understand the nature of AI systems in use, ensure appropriate governance structures exist, and be able to account for material AI risks.
+Ireland's AI Office is fully operational from August 2026 — after which enforcement is active.
+Boards that cannot demonstrate a governance position are exposed to regulatory, reputational, and personal liability risk.

 How should a board approach AI governance?